OpenHydrology/publications/OHstat_BHS.md

 # Open Hydrology Auto Statistical

 NB each sentence on a separate line makes life a lot easier for differences.
-This works even better with LaTeX as it wraps them up into the same paragraph.

 ## Introduction